big-building-data/flink-aggregations/README.md

 This repository implements the aggregations processor for BBData measures.
 It implements a custom windowing system for aggregations with a granularity of several minutes to several hours.

-## Quick start

-### Requirements
+## Requirements

-This application requires Flink 1.2+.
+This application requires Flink 1.10+.
 It is intended to run in a BBData environment.
-The source kafka topic should contain augmented measures and the cassandra database should have a table `bbdata2.aggregations` with the following structure (see `aggregations.cql`):
+The source kafka topic should contain augmented measures and the cassandra database should have a table `bbdata2.aggregations` with the following structure (see `other/aggregations.cql`):

     CREATE TABLE bbdata2.aggregations (
         minutes int,